PaulineGachanja/Bash_Exercises/README.md

 ## Bash_Exercises

-This is my first repossitory :smile:
+This is my first repository :smile: